-For my work at C3, I use Jasmine for unit-testing the functions in my UI components and the backend API logic.
-I also use an internal C3 tool called Skywalker that leverages Selenium for integration-testing the application logic in the UI.
+For my work at C3.ai, I use Jasmine for unit-testing the functions in my UI components and the backend API logic.
+I also use an internal C3.ai tool called Skywalker that leverages Selenium for integration-testing the application logic in the UI.
 By testing my code as close to a development environment as possible, I have more confidence the applications I am working on will continue to run under all conditions.
-Testing doesn't mean everything will be perfect and there are still gaps that developers must be aware of, but I’d like to focus in this blog on the benefits of testing using Jasmine (along with the Enzyme testing framework) and some of the best practices we use at C3.
+Testing doesn't mean everything will be perfect and there are still gaps that developers must be aware of, but I’d like to focus in this blog on the benefits of testing using Jasmine (along with the Enzyme testing framework) and some of the best practices we use at C3.ai.

 Readable Tests (descriptions)

 How should developers describe their tests?
 A great test should be readable both in code and in the test descriptions.
 The test results produced by Jasmine concatenate the descriptions of blocks until the final test block is reached.
 In the example below, the two tests results are:

 - test_Greeting addSalutation should append Hey before user.name

 * Outer most describe telling us what file is tested

 * Additional describe separating what logic is being tested

 The color code above explains what is happening at each level.